dhruv2102/MS3-Recepie-Book/README.md

     1. User can visit the website in any device
     2. Navigate through the website easily
     3. See an overview of recipes
-    4. Search recipes by category
-    5. Search specific recipes
+    4. Search specific recipes
-    6. Register an account
+    5. Register an account
 <br>
 - Site Member Goals
     1. I want to share my recipes